crike/crike/README.md

 * naming, ICON in browser tab.
 * word answered recording for users and lessons.
 * user history, how many lessons have been done and show the next step users should do.
+* use canvas / jquery flot to draw statistic pictures
 * release

 需求